 If you’re a sole trader or in a business partnership, you must tell us so we can assess your income.

 How we assess your income

-We assess income you earn from your business separately to any other employment income you might have.
+We assess income you earn from your business separately to other employment income.

 We use the information you give us about your business to work out an annual income amount.
-We then use that amount to work out your fortnightly rate of payment.
+We then use that amount to work out your fortnightly payment rate.

 If your business income or assets change, you must let us know.

 If you get any income from another source, such as employment income, you must report it each fortnight.

 Your assessable income as a sole trader or business partner is your gross income minus the deductions we allow.